 Addition, multiplication, and other mathematical operations in a positional number system performed better than nonpositional, since mathematical operations are carried out by simple algorithms (for example, multiplication in a column, a comparison of two numbers).

+Positional number systems are the most common.
+The decimal system is well known.
+However, binary, octal and hexadecimal systems are common in the technics.

+It should be noted the important role of zero.
+The discovery of this figure in the history of mankind has played a major role in the formation of positional numeral systems.

+Radix is the number of characters that is used to record numbers.

+The discharge is a position of digit in the number.
+Bit number - the number of digits that make up the number (eg, 264 - three-digit number, 00010101 - eight-bit number).
+Bits are numbered from right to left (for example, in number 598, the eight occupies the first discharge, and five — third).

+So, in a positional numeral system, numbers are written in such a way that each successive (movement from right to left) larger than the other for the degree radix.

+One number (value) can be represented in different number systems.
+Thus, different kind are obtained, but the value remains unchanged.

 Numeral Systems.
 Positional and Nonpositional Numeral Systems

 Numeral system is a way of writing numbers.
 Typically numbers are written with special characters - it is digits (but not always).
 Two numeral systems are well known.
 These are Arabic and Roman.
 The digits 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 are used in the Arab system; letters I, V, X, L, C, D, M are used in the Roman.
 Arabic numeral system is a positional, Roman is nonpositional.